 - Create a virtual system.

-- Select, clickDeviceVirtual SystemsAddand enter a virtual systemID, which is appended to “vsys” (range is 1-255).The default ID is 1, which makes the default virtual systemvsys1.
-This default appears even on platforms that do not support multiple virtual systems.
+- Select, clickDeviceVirtual SystemsAddand enter a virtual systemID, which is appended to “vsys” (range is 1-255).The default isvsys1.
+You cannot delete vsys1 because it is relevant to the internal hierarchy on the firewall; vsys1 appears even on firewall models that don’t support multiple virtual systems.

 - SelectAllow forwarding of decrypted contentif you want to allow the firewall to forward decrypted content to an outside service.
 For example, you must enable this option for the firewall to be able to send decrypted content to WildFire for analysis.